rickkas7/JsonParserGeneratorRK/README.md

 To do it statically, you need to guess the maximum size of the data you want to receive and the maximum number of tokens it will have.
 Each object is one token, plus two tokens for each key/value pair.
 Each array is one token, plus one token for each value in the array.

-This example creates a static parser to parse up to 1024 bytes of data and 50 tokens:
+This [JsonParserStatic](http://rickkas7.github.io/JsonParserGeneratorRK/class_json_parser_static.html) example creates a static parser to parse up to 1024 bytes of data and 50 tokens:

 ```
 JsonParserStatic<1024, 50> parser;
 ```

-You then typically add the data to parse using the addData or addString method.
+You then typically add the data to parse using the [addData](http://rickkas7.github.io/JsonParserGeneratorRK/class_json_buffer.html#a760cb5be42ed2d2ca9306b1109e76af3) or [addString](http://rickkas7.github.io/JsonParserGeneratorRK/class_json_buffer.html#a61bf30ac6e1bd460f1e809d02a7d5ba4) method.
 If you're getting the data from a subscribe handler, you'll probably use addString.

 ```
 parser.addString(data);